arman-man/Data-Management-System/README.md

 Implemented a RESTful API with Node.js and Express.js, backed by MySQL, and created a responsive user interface using Handlebars.js, HTML, CSS, and Boostrap.

-Designed and executed a comprehensive data model in MySQL, ensuring efficient data retrieval and storage, and seamlessly integrated it with the back-end for optimized performance.
+Designed and executed a comprehensive data model in MySQL, ensuring efficient data retrieval and storage, and seamlessly integrated it with the back-end for optimized performance

 ## Entity Relationship Diagram
 <img width="550" alt="ERD" src="https://github.com/arman-man/Job-Application-Management-System/assets/84875686/6dd76b3a-b4d0-4671-a887-aa87b0b2f4c6">